fetchai/docs-archived/docs/learn_the_concepts/blockchains/what_is_a_blockchain.md

 ## Drawbacks

-1. **Complexity of setup**.

-    Setting up a blockchain is not a simple task, there are networks of nodes to set-up, the participatory framework established, and numerous components to bring together before you can even begin to store any information on the blockchain.
+1. **Complexity of setup**:Setting up a blockchain is not a simple task, there are networks of nodes to set-up, the participatory framework established, and numerous components to bring together before you can even begin to store any information on the blockchain.
 Compared to setting up a traditional database, blockchains are much more complex to set up.

-2. **Speed**.

-    It takes longer to add a record to a block and add a block to the chain than it does to simply add a record into a traditional database table.
+2. **Speed**: It takes longer to add a record to a block and add a block to the chain than it does to simply add a record into a traditional database table.
 This is a challenge for blockchain based payment systems, as blockchains typically handle fewer transactions per second than conventional payment systems.

-3. **Scaling issues**.

-    Blockchains often have scalability issues, because as they grow they get more complex leading to issues of network congestion.
+3. **Scaling issues**: Blockchains often have scalability issues, because as they grow they get more complex leading to issues of network congestion.

-4. **Participation is required**.

-    Blockchains are decentralized systems, so they do need the active participation of members, for example they need to vote on governance proposals affecting the chain and be engaged in order for the blockchain to successfully operate.
+4. **Participation is required**: Blockchains are decentralized systems, so they do need the active participation of members, for example they need to vote on governance proposals affecting the chain and be engaged in order for the blockchain to successfully operate.
 This means a limited amount of extra work for participants.

 ## Types of Blockchain

 The architecture of blockchain systems varies greatly, especially in terms of the [consensus protocol](https://docs.fetch.ai/learn_the_concepts/blockchains/consensus/) employed to validate network data.
 The security, usability, and sustainability of the underlying blockchain are affected differently by their own design.
 Different blockchain networks operate quite differently from one another.
-The kind of consensus mechanism each blockchain employs is one fundamental distinction.
-A blockchain adopts a consensus method to decide on information on the network, such as whether transactions are valid and in what order they should happen.
-Additionally, the consensus method is essential for protecting the blockchain network from bad actors like hackers.

-We can distinguish among: **public**, **private**, **consortium** and **hybrid** blockchains.
+We can identify the following:

 * **Public blockchains** are entirely decentralised, permissionless, and open to everybody.
 All nodes to have equal access and abilities within the blockchain.

-??? example
+!!! example

     These blockchains include Bitcoin, Ethereum, and Litecoin as examples.
 The majority of public blockchain networks use processes known as _Proof-of-Work_ (_PoW_) or _Proof-of-Stake_ (_PoS_) to provide consensus.

 * **Private blockchains** are blockchains within which permissions are managed by a single company.
 It is the central authority which decides who can be a node.
 The central authority may not always accord each node an equal right to execute certain responsibilities.

-??? info

-    Due to restrictions on public access, private blockchains are only partially decentralised.
+This makes private blockchains partially decentralised.
 Private (or permissioned) blockchains can be structured in various ways to prioritize speed, security, and scalability.

 + **Consortium blockchains** are permissioned blockchains governed by a group of entities, rather than a single one as private blockchains.

-??? info

-    As a result, consortium blockchains are more decentralised than private blockchains, which increases their security.
+These blockchains are more decentralised than private blockchains, which increases their security.
 But creating consortiums may be a difficult process since it calls for collaboration between several groups, which poses logistical problems and a possible antitrust risk.

 * **Hybrid blockchains** are blockchains which are managed by a single entity but at the same time have some supervision provided by the public blockchain, which is necessary to carry out specific transaction validations.

-!!! note
+??? note

     **Private** and **consortium blockchains** are typically used by enterprises that aim to employ blockchain architecture, but want to ensure specific information remains private, for either regulatory or competitive reasons.
 On the other hand, **public blockchains** are censorship-resistant and offer broad ecosystems for the development of apps and platforms. **Consortium blockchains**, however, may offer faster transaction processing times and are easier to modify, but are restrictive with limited usage outside of the private consortium.